- Solution Overview

 Tutorials on how to access the Axigen domain storage via FUSE can be found in our related articles:

-The Axigen user can use our custom tools to backup your storage via FUSE to a specified local directory.
+Axigen users can use our custom tools to back up your storage via FUSE to a specified local directory.
 These can be downloaded from: axi_backup_tools.zip

 Unzip the archive and consult the README file from the extracted directory to learn how to use the scripts.